kenspirit/joi-to-json/README.md

 You can optionally set below environment variables:

 * `CASE_PATTERN=joi-obj-12` to control which version of joi obj to test

+## Known Limitation

+* For `object.pattern` usage in Joi, `pattern` parameter can only be a regular expression now as I cannot convert Joi object to regex yet.

 ## License